NuHepMC/Spec/README.md

 #### E.R.1 Event Number

-Each `HepMC3::GenEvent` must have a unique event number within the file.
+Each `HepMC3::GenEvent` must have a unique, positivea event number within the file.

 #### E.R.2 Process ID

-The process ID that produced the `HepMC3::GenEvent` should be recorded in a `HepMC3::IntAttribute` named "ProcID".
-The metadata for this process ID must already be defined according to G.R.4.
+The process ID that produced the `HepMC3::GenEvent` must be recorded in a `HepMC3::IntAttribute` named "ProcID".
+The metadata for this process ID must already be defined according to [G.R.4](#gr4-process-metadata).

 #### E.R.3 Units

-Energy and position units should be explicitly set in the `HepMC3::GenEvent`.
+Energy and position units must be explicitly set in the `HepMC3::GenEvent`.

 #### E.R.4 Lab Position

-The position of the event in the lab frame should be added as a `HepMC3::VectorDoubleAttribute`, named "LabPos", with the same units as used when implementing E.R.3.
+The position of the event in the lab frame must be added as a `HepMC3::VectorDoubleAttribute`, named "LabPos", with the same units as used when implementing [E.R.3](#er3-units).

-c.f.
-E.C.2 for how to store time in this vector
+_c.f._ [E.C.2](#ec2-lab-time) for how to optionally store time in this vector

 ### Conventions